 Planting Paint: A history of Canada’s other oil

 Ecologists argue that everything is connected to everything else, and environmental history tells us that this is true over time as well as across space.
 Your morning margarine comes to you not just from the Canola fields of the Northern Great Plains and Prairies, but from the choices consumers made in the past.
-My first book manuscript is a study of flax in North America, a plant closely connected to Eastern manufacturing and western agriculture.
+My first book manuscript (in press at McGill-Queen’s University Press) is a study of flax in North America, a plant closely connected to Eastern manufacturing and western agriculture.

 In the early twentieth century the country’s most important oilseed was flax, but when Canadian linseed oil declined it laid a foundation for one of the largest agri-industries in Canada and the largest oilseed industry in the world – Canola and other edible triglycerides.
 Thus, the margarine and canola oil we consume everyday exists because — through a long and complex process of commodity history — urban middle class consumers decided they would like to paint their houses and Prairie farmers decided to plough a few million acres of grasslands to produce flax seed for that paint.
 The Canadian oilseed sector was made possible in part by the early flax industry and the urban consumption of colour.
 Everything is connected, and the story of flax shows some of the ways industrial commodities connected people across the concession road, over the Canadian-American border, and around the world of global industrial commodities.